FESTIVALS & CELEBRATIONS

-We Celebrate all Festivals at all locations across India.
-You can get in touch with our State Coordinators and Volunteers to be part of these festivals
+You can celebrate the events and festivals the Vaidic way.
+Celebrate the Festivals at all the locations across India.
+Get in touch with our State Coordinators or Volunteers to celebrate festivals the Vaidic way in your hometown.

 Find out more